mdnoorit/letslearnai/ml_path_for_beginners.md

-# Step in to the world of Machine Learning
+# Step in to the world of Machine Learning :fire:

 Following is the very simple learning path for students to start with Machine learning.